 - Have you been working in this area long?
 Why would you like to move into this area?

-- Are your offers better than the competition and if so, how?
+- Are your offers better than the competition, and if so, how?
 Why?
-What makes customers choose you?
+What makes patients or customers choose you?

 - Do you have a dedicated team for this area?
 If so, explain who each team member is and add an image with a quote that references this area.

 - Have you won an award in the area?
 Have you hosted an event in the area?
-Are there venues or ventors you use in the area?
+Are there venues, partners, or vendors you use in the area?

 Answering these questions will allow you to write to that specific community without using generic information.

-You have customers, so let them tell you how you should speak to them.
+You have clients, so let them tell you how you should speak to them.
 What are their most asked questions?
 If you can answer these questions with city-specificity, that’s a huge win.

-And because we live in an image-centric world, like we stated above, show off some of your work through images or videos.
+And because we live in an image-centric world, as we stated above, show off some of your work through images or videos.

 When possible, detail your local successes through case studies that tell the story of how you provided value to a customer.

-Taking advantage of all of these tips will tell your customer exactly what they need to know about your business.
+Taking advantage of these tips will tell your potential patient or client exactly what they need to know about your clinic or business.